opalmedapps/docs/docs/code_review.md

 * **Documentation:** Did the developer also update relevant documentation?

 Note: The above list is taken verbatim from Google's Code Review Developer Guide[^google].
 A more detailed description of each item exists[^google-look-for].

+In addition, for the time being, the reviewer should also checkout the changes and try them out.
+This is especially helpful for more complex changes or to verify whether what looks like a bug or possible problematic condition/logic in the diff is indeed the case.

 ## How to be a great submitter